bradwestness/bradwestness.github.io/_posts/2015-05-29-the-incredibles-isnt-randian.md

 to hide their abilities and pretend to be average in every respect. but having a special talent doesn't make them inherently *better people*, or entitle them to act purely out of self-interest.

-This is the true moral of the film, and I don't think it's a bad one.
+This is the true moral of the film, and it's pretty much the opposite of [Objectivism](http://en.wikipedia.org/wiki/Objectivism_(Ayn_Rand)) (which says that it's immorral to act out of anything *other than* pure self-interest).

+I don't think it's a bad one.